 Stress studies done on rats show that collagen loss in the skin was ten times greater than in any other tissue.
 Remember that during stress the body prioritizes what is important for fight or flight.
 Wrinkle-free, young looking skin is not one of those priorities.

-The effects of cortisol extend beyond its direct impact on the body.
-Another problem with continually maintaining high cortisol levels has to do with another vital hormone produced by the adrenal glands.
+Another problem with continually maintaining high cortisol levels is its effects on DHEA, another vital hormone produced by the adrenal glands.

-When the adrenal glands release stress hormones, they are not releasing the DHEA hormone responsible for cell repair.
+When the adrenal glands release stress hormones, they do not release DHEA, which is responsible for cell repair.
 The adrenals are either making one of these hormones or the other at any given moment.

 When DHEA hormone levels are low, the body does not have the biological resources to repair itself.
 The body can't function properly and is more vulnerable to disease.
 DHEA also protects us from stress and the effects of cortisol.
 It slows aging, strengthens the immune system and improves mood.

-If you are concerned about being healthy, you need to create conditions that favor the production of the DHEA hormone.
+If you are concerned about being healthy, create conditions that favor the proper dhea-cortisol ratio by keeping distress at bay.

 It takes about thirty minutes after a stressful event for the body to break down cortisol molecules.
 They are reassembled into the necessary building blocks for DHEA.
-If you keep thinking stressful thoughts, these thoughts trigger the stress response, not an opportunity for healing and repair.
+If you keep thinking stress response triggering thoughts, you rob your body of the opportunity for healing and repair.

-Do not kid yourself into thinking you can compartmentalize your stress and keep it in your head.
-The brain communicates to the body with lightning speed,and the entire body gets the message to activate the stress response.
+Do not kid yourself into thinking you can compartmentalize stress and keep it in your head.
+The brain communicates to the body with lightning speed.
+The entire body gets the message to activate the stress response.

-Understanding how the stress response works, and how you can reduce the harmful effects of cortisol and stress, will help you enjoy a healthier life.
+Understanding how the stress response works, and how you can reduce the harmful effects of stress on cortisol levels will help you enjoy a healthier life.